See What We Do for more detail about our professional and reliable import service

 For clients that have tried to organise a lease or salary sacrifice in the past, our experience has been that it is not possible until the vehicle is in the country with Australian registration.

 You might consider importing the vehicle first using other funds, then organising the lease following registration.
-This is something to discuss with your leasing company as to how they could make it work for you.
+This is something to discuss with your leasing company as to how they could make it work for you before contacting us.

-When buying vehicles by other methods that include a warranty, this is always built into the cost.
+Of course, when buying vehicles by other methods that include a warranty (such as from a local dealer), this is always built into the cost.
 In our humble opinion (after reading the conditions of most warranties which are quite restrictive), unless you are the type of person that really values that peace of mind, it is worth saving your money up front and instead putting this towards general vehicle maintenance.

-If you compare the costs, in most cases you will end up being much better off.
+If you compare the costs, in almost all cases you will end up being much better off.

 Sorry no, we do not offer a trade-in service.

 The reality is that you will usually pay a heavy price for the convenience of trading-in your vehicle with a dealer.
-The perceived value given for your traded vehicle simply comes off the built in profit margins of the dealer which are already elevated to allow for trade-ins — obviously they would not do the deal if they were not making good money.
+The perceived value given for your traded vehicle simply comes off the built in profit margins of the dealer which are already elevated to allow for trade-ins — obviously they would not do the deal if it wasn’t profitable.

 Wouldn’t you rather save that money than give it to a dealer ?